Tricking (martial arts): Progression

 Unlike many established sports, tricking has no formal rules or regulations, and there are no governing bodies that regulate the sport.
 Strictly speaking, participants are free to perform any kind of dramatic maneuver and call it a 'trick' - though there are certain moves that are generally accepted as tricking moves.
 Some practitioners (especially those who discover tricking through the Internet) tend to learn the easier moves first (such as the 540 kick, aerial, kip-up, and backflip) and try to progress through a list of recognized tricks in the perceived order of difficulty.
 However, how difficult a trick is, varies from person to person; certain tricks may be inexplicably easier or harder than normal for a particular tricker to learn.

 Trickers can be divided into different categories of style: some prefer performing mainly martial arts tricks (which almost always incorporate kicks into a trick), others mostly freestyle gymnastics and flips (mainly focus on combining different types of rotations and twists), but most trickers combine moves from both of the disciplines.
 Trickers regularly train their bodies hard to be able to perform their tricks at any time consistently.

+Mechanics

+Contact Twisting

+In traditional sports that contain rotational maneuvers, like gymnastics or high diving, twist rotation is mostly initiated using aerial twisting techniques.
+Freestyle disciplines, including breakdancing, calisthenics, capoeira, contemporary dance, freestyle skiing, snowboarding, freerunning, tricking, are believed to mostly use contact twisting.
+A recent, yet unpublished study using motion capture data of over 300 tricking combos from multiple participants found that the horizontal (flip) and vertical (twist) components of the total angular momentum vector are exactly equal on average during Tricking, indicating a high degree of contact twisting.
+Contact twisting has the following advantages for tricking: